How iota2 is designed

 What is contained in a builder ?

-A builder builds the task graph, in other terms, it creates a chain of several Steps.
+A builder builds the task graph, in other terms, it creates a chain of several Steps

-The __init__ function
+The __init__

 Each builder is composed of two mandatory attributes:

-The build_steps function:
+The build_steps

-This is the central point of a user contribution to create a new chain.
 This function is simply a concatenation of all steps the order in which they need to be processed.
-Each step is initialized, and added to a StepContainer which is returned at the end of build_steps function.

 It is strongly recommended to add checks on the configuration file variables and also to verify if steps aro allowed to be launch in the same run.
 This is very important especially if several combination of steps are allowed.
 For a concrete example, refer to i2_classification builder.